kasslent/clc-digital-skills/_lessons/module-1.1.md

 The syntax for comments start with `<!--` and ends with `-->`.

     <!-- Comments should ALWAYS be included between the dashes. -->

 ## The HTML Document

 ### Doctype

 * must be the first item
 * not an HTML tag
 * tells the browser what HTML version the page is written in
 * switches the document into *standards* mode - helps the browser render the content based on the rules denoted by the DOCTYPE version
-* browsers can render the document without a doctype but will switch into *quirks* mode and may have unexpected results (no rules!)
+* browsers can render the document without a doctype, but will switch into *quirks* mode and may have unexpected results (no rules!)

 <pre><code class="opacity"><strong>&lt;!DOCTYPE html&gt;</strong>
 &lt;html lang=&quot;en&quot;&gt;